Known issues for Citrix

 Text recognition may not work correctly for overlapped windows on Windows 2012 servers.

-During recording, ctrx_sync_on_text_ocr might not recognize the OCR string.
+For any Citrix script, the function ctrx_sync_on_text_ocr does not recognize the OCR string.

-Resolution: In HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System\, make sure that the EnableLUA key is set to 0.
+Workaround: In HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System\, set the EnableLUA key to 0.

 On Windows 8.1, in replay, the Start menu may not appear after clicking on the Start button.